Laws and Regulations

 Prohibition

 The Commission is empowered to adopt delegated acts to prohibit the destruction of unsold consumer products for certain categories of products where their destruction has a significant environmental impact.
-In the context of these acts, destructions of goods can exceptionally be accepted if it has been done for health and safety reasons, or if the products were refused by donation organizations.
+In the context of these acts, destruction of goods can exceptionally be accepted if it has been done for health and safety reasons, or if the products were refused by donation organizations.
 In this situation, the economic operators will still have to publicly disclose information about this destruction of products.

 • Manufacturers are responsible for carrying out the conformity assessment procedure regarding ecodesign and information requirements.